Robbie219/CIM540/Final/readme.md

 The program first identifies the source of sound as the device's microphone.
 Using the fft function, it gathers all frequencies picked up b the microphone.
 This function is from the sound library.

-To find the fundamental frequency of the sound being picked up, it uses the autocrrelation algorithm, based on code by [therewasaguy](https://github.com/therewasaguy/p5-music-viz)
+To find the fundamental frequency of the sound being picked up, it uses the autocorrelation algorithm, based on code by [therewasaguy](https://github.com/therewasaguy/p5-music-viz)

 The fundamental frequency is then converted to a numerical representation of a note through the following function:
 function noteFromPitch(freq) {